 Pure function #

-Side effects #
+Side effect #

 Definition #